 Our house has become a bit of a spectacle on Halloween thanks to our plastic pumpkin pail creations.
-We’ve heard some of the kids call it “the pumpkin house” when they come trick-or-treating.
+One of the big draws is our light-up plastic pumpkin pail arch!

 Want to wow your neighbors with a simple pumpkin pail creation?
-Here’s how you can create your own plastic pumpkin pail arch that lights up in just a few hours!
+Here’s how you can create your own light-up plastic pumpkin pail arch!

 - (2) 10′ long 1/2″ diameter Schedule 40 PVC poles. (about $2.50 each at Hardware Store)

 - (2) 1/2″ x 2′ Rebar Stake (about $2.00 each at Hardware Store) or 4′ rebar ($3.00 each)

 - (1) 1/2″ PVC connector (about $0.50 at Hardware store)

 - (34-35) Plastic Pumpkin Pails ($1.00 each at Target/Walmart)

 - (2) 15′ LED Rope/Ribbon Lights ($20 each at Target)

 These materials will create an arch 20-feet long.
 (The width will determine the height) The PVC frame will only cost $10-12 to make.
 The pumpkins and lights will be the bigger cost and could run you about $75 if you pay full-price.
 If you get a sale, however, it will be much more affordable.
 You can also use Christmas lights or any other light strands you have on hand.

 Want a smaller arch?
 Shorten the PVC lengths and use less pumpkins!
 (10 stacked pumpkin pails is just shy of 6 feet high)